robinsalehjan/supercharged/README.md

 # supercharged
 This is a set of scripts wrapped up in a Makefile that I use to boost my MacBook environment for development.
-It will install the application and dependencies below via `homebrew` along with `xcode`, `python 2.7.18` and `python 3.10.6`.
+It will install the application and dependencies below via `homebrew` along with `python 2.7.18` and `python 3.10.6`.
+The google cloud sdk depends on python 3 so by default the global version of python will be set to `3.10.6` via `pyenv`.

 This script will also configure your environment in the terminal with my `.bash_profile`.